31 posts found for career

 Job Description

-Disability Alliance BC (DABC) is seeking a Housing Navigator for the Right Fit Program in the Capital Regional District.
-Working under the direction of DABC’s RFP Program Manager, the Navigator works with clients who are wheelchair users in need of affordable, accessible homes in the Capital Regional District.
-Additionally, the navigator conducts outreach to housing providers in the region, maintains an inventory of accessible rental units and completes detailed Accessibility Checklists describing accessibility features to match clients.
+Disability Alliance BC (DABC) is seeking a Housing Coordinator for the Right Fit Program in the Capital Regional District.
+Working under the direction of DABC’s RFP Program Manager, the Coordinator works with clients who are wheelchair users in need of affordable, accessible homes in the Capital Regional District.
+Additionally, the Coordinator conducts outreach to housing providers in the region, maintains an inventory of accessible rental units and completes detailed Accessibility Checklists describing accessibility features to match clients.

 Key Duties and Responsibilities